What Are Longitudes and Latitudes?

-Cartographers and geographers divide the Earth into longitudes and latitudes in order to locate points on the globe.
+Cartographers and geographers trace horizontal and vertical lines called latitudes and longitudes across Earth's surface to locate points on the globe.

 Together, they form the Earth’s geographical coordinates, and represent the angular distance of any location from the center of the Earth.
 Both latitudes and longitudes are measured in degrees (°) and minutes (′).

-The Earth is (almost, but not quite) a sphere that rotates around its axis.
+The Earth is, almost, but not quite, a sphere that rotates around its axis.
+Scientists call this shape a spheroid or ellipsoid.
 If we draw a line passing through the center of the Earth along its rotational axis, the line would pass through the North and the South Pole.

 Most locations on the Equator experience consistently high temperatures throughout the year.
-They also experience almost 12 hours of daylight every day during the year.
-On the Equinoxes – September and March – the sun is directly overhead the Equator, resulting in exactly 12 hour days and 12 hour nights.
+They also experience at least 12 hours of daylight every day during the year.
+On the Equinoxes – September and March – the Sun is directly overhead the Equator, resulting in almost exactly 12 hour days and 12 hour nights.

 Often called parallels or circles of latitude, latitudes are imaginary circles parallel to the Equator.
+On a map where north is up, latitudes run laterally (left to right).
 They are named after the angle created by a line connecting the latitude and the center of the Earth, and the line connecting the Equator and the center of the Earth.

 The latitude 23° 26′ North is also known as the Tropic of Cancer.
 It marks the northern-most position on the Earth, where the Sun is directly overhead at least once a year.
 This happens during the June Solstice, when the Earth’s Northern Hemisphere is tilted towards the Sun.